Mikejo5000/vsts-docs-pr/docs/build-release/apps/containers/build.md

    * **Action:** Build an image.

 1. Select **+ Add Task** to add another **Docker** task to the build definition.
    Make sure that the task is inserted _after_ the previous **Docker** task.
-Change the parameters for this task as follows:
+Specify the following arguments:

    * **Azure subscription:** Same as in previous task.